Author: Douglas Niles

 Now, I’m not saying that fantasy novels shouldn’t experiment with new and different diction — in fact, I’d agree with Ursula K. Le Guin that it’s one of the things fantasy does best.
 But if you’re going to give your characters a distinct style of speaking, there are two prerequisites: you need to be consistent with it, and you need to practice it until it feels and sounds natural.
 You can’t have your characters swap back and forth between mannerisms in the space of a single scene for no apparent reason, because that’s a guaranteed way to break your readers’ immersion.
 And you definitely can’t get away with dialogue that sounds like a dinner-theatre actor sending an unsolicited audition tape to Masterpiece Theatre.
 It’s easy to imagine how much better this scene would have been if, at this horrible, dramatic moment, the proud queen had expressed her grief with something simple and understated instead.

-To be fair, the descriptions of places and some of the narration for battle scenes are actually pretty good; I think his writing has improved in that respect over time.
+To be fair, the descriptions of places and some of the narration for battle scenes are actually pretty good; I think his writing has improved in those respects over time.
 But dialogue and characterization are still full of gaping holes, and I think it’s a side effect of the way Niles writes novels.
 This feels very much like the kind of story whose beats were planned out thoroughly beforehand, with each dramatic scene decided on well in advance, and the characters are just there to make sure that the novel advances from scene to scene on schedule.
 Put another way, the characters are there to serve the plot rather than the plot being there to serve the characters, and that makes for a more brittle-feeling story without as much depth or emotional connection.
 In the best of the Realms novels we’ve seen so far, each scene has told us something new about the characters or setting in addition to furthering the plot, and that builds up a rich texture to the writing which makes it linger in your head long after you’ve finished reading it.
 This book, on the other hand, I’m not likely to remember very well once I put it down.
 This also causes the sorts of plot contrivances that I complained about earlier — sometimes you have to take the shortest path between two scenes to keep your pre-planned story on schedule, even if the shortcut doesn’t make sense.

 The author has a distractingly poor grasp on small details sometimes.
 For instance, imagine this: a large crowd of people have gathered around some bad guys, and some guards have worked their way through the crowd to surround the villains.
 They fire a hail of crossbow bolts, “a crossfire of steel-headed death,” at them, but the villains teleport away before they’re struck.
 So what happens next?
 If you said “crossbow bolts rip through the guards and the crowd,” you’re paying more attention than the author did, because the missiles seem to mysteriously vanish without further mention despite the press of people on every side.
 And then there’s the mages tossing meteor swarm spells around with no collateral damage, even when their allies are in melee with the monsters they’re blasting.
-Now that I think about it, it all feels very much like a game of Dungeons and Dragons rather than a real story:
+Now that I think about it, it all feels very much like a game of Dungeons & Dragons rather than a real story:

 “I fire my crossbow at the ambassador.”